 Brain conditions, including Parkinson’s disease, stroke, epilepsy and mental illness, are chronic afflictions that diminish a person’s quality of life.
 Through high-impact research and discovery in the field of neuromodulation, MnDRIVE trains the next generation of scientists and clinicians, and brings new and improved therapies to Minnesotans suffering from brain conditions and nervous systems disorders/deficits.
 The initiative is expanding University-industry partnerships to bring neuromodulation innovations to market to benefit patients and advance the state’s economy.

 Nearly half of all Minnesotans will be diagnosed with a potentially life-threatening cancer during their lifetimes; one out of four Minnesotans die of cancer, and cancer is the leading cause of death in our state.
-To impact these grim statistics, local healthcare providers need equitable knowledge of cutting edge cancer research as well as access to the full menu of options for patient care.
-The Minnesota Cancer Clinical Trials Network (MNCCTN) is a multi-site cancer clinical trials network with locations across the state.
+To impact these grim statistics, local healthcare providers need equitable knowledge of novel cancer research as well as access to all options for patient care.
+The Minnesota Cancer Clinical Trials Network (MNCCTN) is a multi-site cancer clinical trials network across the state.
 Led by the Masonic Cancer Center, University of Minnesota, the MNCCTN is made up of several partner organizations that aim to improve cancer outcomes for all Minnesotans through greater access to cancer clinical trials in prevention and treatment.

 MnDRIVE at 5